-• Prerequisite: PPLE 210 and sophomore status
+- General Education Requirement Fulfillment: Social Sciences - Prerequisite: PPLE 210 and sophomore status - Offering: Alternate years - Instructor: Ellis

-• Instructor: Ellis

-PPLE 398 Legislative Internship (1)
+PPLE 398 Legislative Internship (4)

 Supervised internships in the Oregon State Legislature.
 Interns are placed only in positions which provide academic learning opportunities and the availability of such positions may be limited.
 Students are admitted to the course by consent of the instructor and are selected on the basis of their demonstrated capabilities, including research and writing skills.
 Interns are expected to work 12 hours a week, meet regularly with the instructor, attend periodic seminars, and write a final research paper.